May 01, 2024

 2. Practice Deep Breathing Before, During, and After Stressful Times

 If you've ever had a friend or family member tell you to relax and take a deep breath during a stressful moment, know that they're onto something.
-And you don't need to wait for a stressful moment to happen — regularly taking deep breaths is also a great way to reduce stress.
+And you don't need to wait for a stressful moment to happen — regularly taking deep breaths is also a great way to relieve stress.

 Breathing is one of Dr. Johansen's favorite ways to reduce stress because it's simple and effective.
 "Your breath will directly influence the autonomic nervous system, by the stimulation of the vagus nerve via expansion of the diaphragm causing you to relax," she says.